isaacg1/isaacg1.github.io/project-ideas.md

 Note that this is a "conveyer belt" policy: jobs never interchange priority.
 This is a class containing SOAP and Nudge.

 **Further steps:** Implement this policy in simulation.
-What's it's empirical transform?
+What's its empirical transform?
+Is it empirically optimal?

 Is the policy the optimal 3-job policy?
 Optimal without arrivals?